Domestic responses to the Egyptian revolution of 2011: Mediajihad: censorship and circumvention

 Internet access in an act of unprecedented Internet censorship.
 About 3,500 Border Gateway Protocol (BGP) routes to Egyptian networks were shut down from about 12:10 am to 12:35 am 28 January.
 The shutdown happened within the space of a few tens of minutes, not instantaneously.
 According to Renesys, Telecom Egypt started shutting down at 12:12 am, Raya/Vodafone at 12:13 am, Link Egypt at 12:17 am, Etisalat Misr at 12:19 am, and Internet Egypt at 12:25 am.
 Renesys interpreted the shutdown as people getting phone calls one at a time, telling them to take themselves off the air, rather than an automated system taking all providers down at once.
 Facebook confirmed a decrease in traffic from Egypt.
 A Border Gateway Protocol monitoring site in Vancouver, British Columbia, Canada, reported most of the primary AS (ISPs) dropping a large percentage if not all of route advertisements.
 Virtually all of Egypt's Internet addresses were unreachable, worldwide.
 In response, Egyptians used smartphones as modems, and even land lines with dial-up modems to make international calls to access the internet, fax machines in universities and embassies, and ham radio to circumvent the restrictions.
 Furthermore, the sole remaining functioning ISP, Noor, which had had eight percent of the market share in Egypt (but which connected the Egyptian stock market and many western companies to the outside world), has been reported by Tor, an anonymity network, on 30 January to be the source of a quadrupling of Tor clients from Egypt within twenty-four hours as of 30 January; the use of Tor has skyrocketed due to the situation in Egypt.

 In response to the shut-down of the various media, the U.S. State Department spokesman Philip Crowley said that open communications must be allowed.
 About 24 hours after the blackout began, cellphone and smartphone e-mail access were restored, including Vodafone and Mobinil, though internet access was reportedly still down.

 Noting the monopoly of pro-government medias downgrading the movement, ignoring it, and leading a smear campaign, the young activists reacted.
 A Facebook page was set up to provide a pro-protest view of the movement on the Tahriq square, his pacific approach, and aims.
-A team of 20 antigovernment activists rotated to pusblish online articles, a copy-cat of the state-owned newspaper was publish with pro-protest headlines, and a pirate radio station streamed over the internet.
+A team of 20 antigovernment activists rotated to publish online articles, a copy-cat of the state-owned newspaper was published with pro-protest headlines, and a pirate radio station streamed over the internet.